hughpaud2014/javaCompleteReferenceBundle/README.md

 - `src`: the folder to maintain sources
 - `src/JavaOverview`: the subfolder to maintain learning the overview of Java
-- `src/DataTypes`: the subfolder to main learning data types, variables, and arrays
+- `src/DataTypes`: the subfolder to maintain learning data types, variables, and arrays
+- `src/Variables`: the subfolder to maintain learning of variable topics, rules, and demonstration of errors
 - `lib`: the folder to maintain dependencies

 ## Dependency Management